Allocation Basics

 What is Allocation?

-• Allocation determines if there is enough inventory in the assigned warehouse to ship an order.
-It will check all associated orders with a particular SKU.
+- Allocation checks if the assigned warehouse has adequate inventory to fulfill an order.
+It will review all related orders for a given SKU.

-• Allocating an item to an order does not adjust your actual inventory.
-Allocation ensures you properly fulfill orders based on your current physical stock.
+- Allocating an item to an order doesn’t affect your actual inventory.
+It ensures accurate fulfillment of orders based on current stock levels.

 Overview of Allocation statuses: